mrakgr/The-Spiral-Language/readme.md

 How should applying 2 to the tensor transform it?

-It should be into this.
+It should be into this 2d tensor.

 ```
 {